Ph.D. University of Wisconsin-Madison

 Michael is the author two patents, fifteen publications, and numerous presentations at National and International conferences.
 He is also co-author of the book “Computer-Aided Design of Chemically Reactive Systems” published by John Wiley and Sons, Inc. in 2006.
 From 1986 to 2006 he was Adjunct Professor at the Illinois Institute of Technology and from 2006-2015 at Northwestern University, where he taught courses in Thermodynamics, Fluid Mechanics, Advanced Reaction Engineering, Process Optimization, Nonlinear Parameter Estimation , Model Discrimination and Optimal Experimental Design.

-Michael is currently Clinical Associate Professor at the Department of Chemical Engineering of the University of Illinois at Chicago (UIC).
-He teaches and develops academic material and computational tools for courses in Thermodynamics, Process Simulation, Design and Control.
-He is also the President and Founder of AthenaVisual, Inc., a company that promotes the use of AthenaVisual Studio, a state-of-the-art engineering software package for mathematical modeling and exploratory data analysis, with focus on parameter estimation, model discrimination and criticism, and optimal experimental design.
+Michael is currently Clinical Associate Professor at the Department of Chemical Engineering of the University of Illinois Chicago (UIC).
+He teaches and develops academic material and computational tools for courses in Thermodynamics, Fluid Mechanics, Process Simulation, Design and Control.
+He is also the President and Founder of AthenaVisual, Inc., a company that promotes the use of AthenaVisual Plus, a state-of-the-art engineering software package for process modeling and exploratory data analysis, with focus on parameter estimation, model discrimination and criticism, and optimal experimental design.